jimstir/private-swap/README.md

-# 1Inch PrivateSwap: Cross-Chain Atomic Swaps with 1inch Fusion
+# 1Inch Privacy Enhanced Swap

-A decentralized protocol for trustless cross-chain atomic swaps between Ethereum and Litecoin, powered by 1inch Fusion for optimal pricing and MEV protection.
+A 1Inch Fusion+ swap between Ethereum network and Litecoin network with privacy enhancing for the resolver.
 Resolvers are able to fill orders without adversaries knowing their token balance.

 ## Features